Caryota mitis

 Caryota mitis, known as the clustering fishtail palm or fishtail palm, is a species of palm native to Tropical Asia from India to Java to southern China, now sparingly naturalized in southern Florida and in parts of Africa and Latin America.
 The species was originally described from Vietnam in 1790.
 In Florida, it grows in hummocks and in disturbed wooded areas.

+Botany

 Caryota mitis has clustered stems up to 10 m (33 feet) tall and 15 cm (6 inches) in diameter.
 Leaves can be up to 3 m (10 feet) long.
-Flowers are purple, and the fruits—harmful to humans—are dark purple or red.
+Each leaf is made of many pairs of leaflets shaped like tail fins that give this palm its name.

+Flowers are purple and grow on hanging spikes.
+Its fruits turn dark purple or red when they are ripe, they are harmful to humans.
+The tree slowly deteriorates not long after it bears fruit.

 Uses

 Cultivated mainly as an ornament plant in Cambodia, where it is named tunsaé töch, traditional healers burn the heaps of felted hairs from the leaves' axils to treat ill limbs of patients.

+Its trunk pith can be extracted to make a kind of flour that has similar properties like sago.